sltdhub/iso3166-2-api/API.md

 Three paths/endpoints are available in the API - `/api/all`, `/api/alpha2` and `/api/name`.

-* The `/api/all` path/endpoint returns all of the ISO 3166 country data for all countries (due to the size of the object this can take some time to load).
+* The `/api/all` path/endpoint returns all of the ISO 3166 subdivision data for all countries.

 * The 2 letter alpha-2 country code can be appended to the **alpha2** path/endpoint e.g <i>/api/alpha2/JP</i>.
 A single alpha-2 or list of them can be passed to the API e.g <i>/api/alpha2/FR,DE,HU,ID,MA</i>.
 For redudancy, the 3 letter alpha-3 counterpart for each country's alpha-2 code can also be appened to the path e.g <i>/api/alpha2/FRA,DEU,HUN,IDN,MAR</i>.
 If an invalid alpha-2 code is input then an error will be returned.